johnsonav1992/cocktail-app/README.md

 ## Usage

-To use Cocktail Central, visit www.cocktail-central.herokuapp.com OR clone this github repository, in terminal run 'npm i' to install dependencies, then run 'nom start' to start the server.
+To use Cocktail Central, visit www.cocktail-central.herokuapp.com OR clone this github repository, in terminal run 'npm i' to install dependencies, then run 'npm start' to start the server.
 Visit localhost:4000 to view the application after server start.

 ## Screenshots